-$$E(\nu, C) = \frac{\nu^C}{C!} \left[ \sum{n=0}^{C} \frac{\nu^n}{n!} \right]^{-1}, \tag{1}$$ established the loss probability of a single link with C units of bandwidth when calls arrive as a single Poisson process with rate $\nu$ .
-When a fixed route is associated with each source-destination node pair, a loss network can be modeled as a multidimensional Markov process with the dimension of the process state space being the product of the number of routes allowed in the network and the number of service/call classes.
-When alternative routes are present in addition to fixed routes, the Markov process no longer has a product form, and solving it exactly [1] is not practical, when dealing with large networks with hundreds of thousands of routes and integrated services with multiple service rates, since the computational complexity is both exponential in the number of routes and exponential in the number of service classes.
+$$E(\nu, C) = \frac{\nu^C}{C!} \left[ \sum{n=0}^{C} \frac{\nu^n}{n!} \right]^{-1}, \tag{1}$$ established the loss probability of a single link with C units of bandwidth and calls arrive as a single Poisson process with rate $\nu$ .
+Analytically, when there are multiple links and multiple call classes, with different arrival rates, different bandwidth requirements, and a fixed route associated with each source-destination node pair, a loss network can be modeled as a multidimensional Markov process with the dimension of the process state space being the product of the number of routes allowed in the network and the number of service/call classes.
+This is because the number of calls of each class on each feasible route uniquely define the state of the network.
+When alternative routes are present in addition to fixed routes, the Markov process no longer has a product form, and the equilibrium state probabilities can be obtained by writing out the whole set of detailed balance equations and solving them [1].
+However, this approach is not practical in dealing with large networks with hundreds of thousands of routes and integrated services with multiple service rates, since the computational complexity is both exponential in the number of routes and exponential in the number of service classes.
 This leads to the need for the development of computational techniques that provide accurate estimates within reasonable time frame.

-The reduced load approximation, also called the Erlang fixed-point method, has been proposed for this scenario and has been studied intensively [1],[4],[5],[6].
-It is based on two assumptions:
+The reduced load approximation, also called the Erlang fixed-point method, has been proposed for this scenario and has been studied intensively [1, 4, 5, 6].
+The reduced load approximation is based on two assumptions:

-- (a) link independence assumption: Blocking occurs independently from link to link. - (b) Poisson assumption: Traffic flow to each individual link is Poisson and the corresponding traffic rate is the original external offered rate thinned by blocking on other links on the path, thus called the reduced load.
+- (a) link independence assumption Blocking occurs independently from link to link. - (b) Poisson assumption Traffic flow to each individual link is Poisson and the corresponding traffic rate is the original external offered rate thinned by blocking on other links on the path, thus called the reduced load.